alberthaff/ngx-papaparse/README.md

 ## Getting started

-Use the Papa Service directly in your component:
+Use the Papa Service in your project:

 ```typescript
 import { Component } from '@angular/core';